 For teams to be evaluated, accounts must spend a minimum of $25USD on Google Ads during the campaign period.
 No maximum limit will be provided;judging will consider how the budget was optimized (regardless of its amount).
 There are no budget restrictions for other marketing platforms/channels.

-For teams to be considered in the evaluation process, accounts will have to accumulate impressions for a minimum of 7 days and a maximum of 21 consecutive days on the Google Ads platform using any element of the Google Ads platform students find relevant for their campaign(s).
+For teams to be considered in the evaluation process, accounts can accumulate impressions up to a maximum of 4 months (there is no minimum) on the Google Ads platform using any element of the Google Ads platform students find relevant for their campaign(s).

-Within the 21 consecutive day maximum students can run their GOMAC campaigns also on marketing platforms other than Google Ads (Facebook, LinkedIn etc.).
-Students decide how many days within the 21 days period they will run the campaign on the other platforms/channels.
-Students can continue their GOMAC campaign on Google Ads and other platforms/channels beyond the 21 days.
-For the GOMAC evaluation, students can report no more than the maximum 21 consecutive days of the GOMAC campaign.
+Within campaign window students can run their GOMAC campaigns also on marketing platforms other than Google Ads (Facebook, LinkedIn etc.).
+Students decide how many days within the campaign window they will run the campaign on the other platforms/channels.
+Students can continue their GOMAC campaign on Google Ads and other platforms/channels beyond that time up to a maximum of 4 months.

 You can run ads on the Google Display Network as well as any other available digital networks.

 If you’re working with a non-profit organization funding this project through a Google Ad Grant, note that other restrictions apply, such as not using the Display Network.